zimolzak/active-learning/Readme.md

 Clinical concept adjudication is the process of determining which records (e.g., lab test records) correspond to a clinical concept or covariate of interest.
 This is important as a first step for many database-based analyses.
 For example, we might want to find serum creatinine lab test results, or serum free light chain results.
-A criterion to distinguish active from smoldering MM is serum creatinine level > 2 mg/dL (173 mmol/L) and renal insufficiency attributable to myeloma [Rajkumar].
+A criterion to distinguish active from smoldering myeloma is serum creatinine level > 2 mg/dL (173 mmol/L) and renal insufficiency attributable to myeloma [Rajkumar].
 Thus, it's natural to look for serum creatinine lab results.
 But this is not simple.
-If we search for "creatinine" in the EHR's LabChemTestName table, we find >1000 lab test result types, many irrelevant.
+If we search for "creatinine" in the data warehouse's LabChemTestName table, we find >1000 lab test result types, many irrelevant.
 If we make the query more specific - say, "creatinine" followed by "serum" - we get a much more specific list (64 result types), but many true positives are missed.
-Bottom line: even for a simple lab like serum creatinine, to find all the serum creatinine lab results in the VA's EHR, we - or someone - need to do a careful process of adjudication.
+Bottom line: even for a simple lab like serum creatinine, to find all the serum creatinine lab results in the VA's electronic health record (EHR), we - or someone - need to do a careful process of adjudication.

 Our current process is designed to harmonize test results from 144 independent clinical laboratories.
 It relies on subject matter experts (SMEs) first to design a search for appropriate laboratory test names.